GMS-SA/roundcube-advanced-search/README.md

   This will give you a git-free copy of the stable branch.
 * Add advanced_search to $rcmail_config['plugins'] in your Roundcube config

-* Finally, copy the config.inc.php.dist file to config.inc.php
+* To override defaults, copy the config-default.inc.php file to config.inc.php and modify

+## Upgrade
+If upgrading from 1.2.0 or lower, you *must* review the config file.

 ## Configuration